Distortion Resilience for Goal-Oriented Semantic Communication: Experimental Settings

-We use CIFAR-10 \cite{2010-DL-CIFAR} to evaluate the AI process.
-The prediction task associated with the data is the classification problem, in which we want to predict the label over $10$ other labels for the image in the dataset.
-The images are assumed to be sampled by distributed devices, and transfer via communication link to the BS.
-We choose an approximate data size of $24.528$ kbits which is related to the averaged size of CIFAR-10 images.
+We use the CIFAR-10 dataset \cite{2010-DL-CIFAR} to evaluate the AI process.
+The prediction task associated with the data is the classification problem, which consists of $10$ possible labels that needed to be predicted.
+The images are assumed to be sampled by distributed devices, and transferred via communication link to the BS.
+We choose an approximate data size of $24.528$ Kb which is related to the averaged size of CIFAR-10 images.